Feb 15, 2021

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-This cake recipe is based on one of the best desserts I’ve ever eaten, one that I had at Chef Nancy Silverton’s Los Angeles restaurant, Osteria Mozza.
+This cake recipe is based on one of the best desserts I’ve ever eaten, one that I had at Chef Nancy Silverton’s renowned Los Angeles restaurant, Osteria Mozza.
 She serves mini rosemary olive oil cakes made in tea cake molds topped with olive oil gelato and sheets of caramelized sugar.
-It’s the perfect balance of sweet and savory and eating it was one of the most memorable ends of a meal that I have ever had.
-Craving more dishes like this?
+It’s an incredible balance of sweet and savory!
+Craving more easy desserts like this?
 My lemon blueberry cake or German-almond apple butter cake recipe is right up your alley.

 Key Ingredients in This Recipe